taubman33/GOT/README.md

 1. On the page load, make an Axios request to the above characters endpoint, and set the character data from the JSON response into state.

 ### Rendering and React Router
-1. Render each character's name from state individually into a component (one character per component instance).
-Feel free to include some basic, additional character info.
+1. Create an index of characters on one page by rendering each character's name from state individually into a component (one character per component instance).
+Feel free to include some additional character info if you like, but not all of it.
-   - This would be a good time to use a `.map()`.
-   - Some characters may not have names, so you'll have to find some way to account for this (perhaps they use an alias?).
-Do not skip these characters.
+   - Some characters do not have names, so you'll have to find some way to account for this.
+Use conditional rendering to display an alias for these characters.
-1. Use `react-router-dom` to make it so when the user clicks on one of these character names, they are routed away from this index of characters to a route that only displays detailed information about that character.
-We'll call this our "Show" route.
+1. Use `react-router-dom` to make it so when the user clicks on a character's names, they are routed away from this index of characters to a route that only displays detailed information about that specific character.
+We'll call this the "Show" route.
     - There are several things that need to happen to use React Router.
 What do you need to import?
 What changes need to be made to the `App.js` export?
 What changes need to be made to the `index.js` file?
     - For now, don't worry about trying to make a new API call for characters shown on the Show route.
 Set the clicked character to a new piece of state and use that to render data in the character's route. **Be aware that your app will break if you try to load your app directly on a character's page.** Why would that be...?
     - You may need to get creative with your `<Link>`.
 Perhaps you can write a method that helps with building the path.
-    - You'll want to use `:slug` notation in your routes so that you don't have to hardcode individual character names.
+    -  It may be helpful to use `:slug` notation to help with setting up these routes.
 1. Include a "back" button on the Show route that sends the user back to the full index of characters.

 ### Bonus: More API Calls